Jeffresh/gradient-descent/README.md

 # Gradient descent
-A example of use of the gradient descent method to find the minimum of a function
+An example of use of the gradient descent method to find the minimum of a function